The Bally Carousel Sessions -

 At the event, the drummers will stay in the same studios for the whole session.
 This is because the changeovers are only 15 minutes each, and as drumming is much more physically demanding than other roles, it would be better for the drummer to spend whatever time they have resting, rather than packing up cymbals, moving drum kits, etc., all of which takes considerably more time than for other musicians.
 A drummer full of energy that is able to unleash that energy for 45 minutes will be better with regular rests, which will make for better sessions all round.
 Apart from that, everyone is moving studios all of the time.
 Extra details of the exact logistics of the sessions can be seen here:

-All you need to do is sign up, pay £12-£18, (depending on how many people sign up) and we'll organize everything else, and pair you with loads of people.
+All you need to do is sign up, pay £15 and we'll organize everything else, and pair you with loads of people.

 Why do you need to take the payment in advance?

 Usually we're happy to accept the payments for band rehearsals on the day for the event, but in this case we need to take payment in advance, for two reasons:

 1) On the day there could be up to 30 people at each event.
 By accepting payment up front, we can focus on making sure that the event runs well, rather than taking people's payments.